Leadership Roane County

 - To develop a sense of total community among the various constituencies in Roane County

 - To form a network of committed and trained leaders who can collectively encourage and support each other in community service

 The Leadership Roane County program offers classes over an eight-month period, which are built around topics such as leadership skills, city and state government, economic and industrial development, quality of life/environment, health care, education, and the law.
 Participants have the opportunity to visit with state and local leaders and to tour local businesses, government offices and educational institutions.
 The class always completes one or more service projects, which often have a lasting impact on the community.

-Roane County Youth Leadership is open to students from all High Schools in Roane County as well as private school and home-schooled students who will complete the 9th, 10th or 11th grade in the spring of 2020.
+Roane County Youth Leadership is open to students from all High Schools in Roane County as well as private school and home-schooled students who will complete the 9th, 10th or 11th grade in the spring of each year.